 Where will you go when an emergency illness or injury strikes?
 When you need skilled medical care right away, there’s a dependable answer: The Emergency Services Department at Perry Memorial Hospital.
-You know that whatever happens, we are here and prepared for anything — 24/7.
+No matter what happens, we are here and prepared for anything — 24/7.

-The staff serving the Perry Memorial Hospital Emergency Services Department has a patient- and community-centered focus and a commitment to delivering quality emergency medical care.
+The staff serving the Perry Memorial Hospital Emergency Services Department have a patient- and community-centered focus and a commitment to delivering quality emergency medical care.